But, I started off with Garlands after Pink Opaque, and i'mn one of those rarer "prefer Garlands/Lullabies/Pepperment Pig" people.

 OK, the reality is that the new material is Real Worlds Peter Gabriel world music stuff and is not for me.
 The CTs songs have been redressed in the same style.
 It's not something I would choose to listen to and the name Liz Fraser (which, if we're admitting she's not the same singer she was is all it is - a name) isn't enough to make me or win me over.
 And Song To The Siren was rotten, no matter who was singing it.

 The fixable stuff needs to be - turn Liz up, turn the backing singers WAY down, turn the guitar up (and maybe add more Chorus), mix the bass properly, increase the size of the drum baffle, lose the keyboards altogether.
 But then that's mixing it back to how I think it should be, and not the target audience (whoever that is) so maybe don't do any of that either.

 I'll be intrigued to see what other people think.
 I know of one ILXor going tonight and I told him not to read this, and that I wasn't discussing it with him till afterwards so his opinion won't be coloured by this.

 ― passive-aggressive display name (aldo), Monday, 6 August 2012 09:14 (five years ago) Permalink

 ― piscesx, Monday, 6 August 2012 23:22 (five years ago) Permalink

 wait so there are people who like the music of the cocteau twins who think that is not awesome? ok I guess, takes all kinds of opinions.
 I was expecting catastrophe but that was just fantastic

-― steven fucking tyler (underrated aerosmith bootlegs I have owned), Tuesday, 7 August 2012 00:57 (1 year ago) Permalink
+― steven fucking tyler (underrated aerosmith bootlegs I have owned), Tuesday, 7 August 2012 00:57 (five years ago) Permalink

 I was at RFH last night.
 First things first, I am a mate of aldo's irl and I genuinely love him like a brother.
 And like all good brother relationships it means you can disagree and in this case he is wrong, with a few valid points.